Daniel Chávez Morán

-Daniel Chávez Morán (born 1951) is a Mexican real estate developer and the founder of Grupo Vidanta, a real estate consortium which operates over 30 hotels in Latin America.
+Daniel Jesús Chávez Morán (born November 16, 1951) is a Mexican real estate developer and the founder of Grupo Vidanta, a real estate consortium which operates over 30 hotels in Latin America.
 He is also the founder of the Delia Moran Vidanta Foundation and the Vidanta Foundation, two non-profit philanthropic organizations.

-Chávez Morán was named one of the top 100 most important businessmen in Mexico by CNN, and one of the 100 most important businessmen in Mexicon by Expansión magazine in 2019.
+Chávez Morán was named one of the top 100 most important businessmen in Mexico by CNN, and one of the 100 most important businessmen in Mexico by Expansión magazine in 2019.
 He is also a member of the Citizen Security Advisory Council of the United Nations Development Program.
 He lives in Mexico.